mselli/cracking-the-data-science-interview/InterviewPrep/Data-Science.md

 The confidence interval is a range of values that, if a large sample were taken, it would contain the parameter value of interest $(1-\alpha)$% of the time.

-For instance, a 95% confidence interval would contain the true value 95% of the time. <mark>If 0 is included in the confidence intervals, then we cannot reject the null hypothesis</mark> (and vice versa).
+For instance, a 95% confidence interval would contain the true value 95% of the time. **If 0 is included in the confidence intervals, then we cannot reject the null hypothesis** (and vice versa).``

 When you make an estimate in statistics, whether it is a summary statistic or a test statistic, there is always uncertainty around that estimate because the number is based on a sample of the population you are studying.

-- The **confidence interval** is the <mark>range of values that you expect your estimate to fall between a certain percentage of the time</mark> if you run your experiment again or re-sample the population in the same way.
+- The **confidence interval** is the **range of values that you expect your estimate to fall between a certain percentage of the time** if you run your experiment again or re-sample the population in the same way.
 - The **confidence level** is the percentage of times you expect to reproduce an estimate between the upper and lower bounds of the confidence interval, and is set as **1 - α**

 Typically, there is a trade-off between the width of the confidence interval and the confidence level. **A higher confidence level leads to a wider interval because we are more certain that the parameter of interest lies within that range.
 Conversely, a lower confidence level results in a narrower interval, but it also means we are less confident that the interval contains the parameter of interest.**